cenumi/enum_extension_generator/README.md

 # Enum Extension Generator

-a enum helper extension method generator that compatible with JsonSerializable generates:
+an enum helper extension method generator that compatible with JsonSerializable generates:

 - a value map
 - a desc map
-- a extension
+- an extension

 Consider: